anderkve/FYS3150/book/getting_ready/mac_users.md

 ## Installation of basic software

-1. First install *Xcode* from the app store.
+1. First, install *Xcode* from the app store.
 This contains the basic building blocks we need.
-It installs *Git* and *Make* and a few other command line tools.
+It installs *Git* and *Make*, along with a few other command line tools.
 (Note that Xcode unfortunately is a very large package -- over 12 GBs, and may even require substantially more available disk space than this for the installation.)

-2. Now we'll install a *package manager* which we'll use install many other packages.
+2. Now we'll install a *package manager* which we'll use to install many other packages.
 Go to [Homebrew](https://brew.sh) and follow the installation instructions there.
 It's easy, just copy the command they provide there and run it in your terminal.

 3. Now, run the following command in your terminal to install some additional C++ libraries we'll use (Armadillo and OpenMP).